One-dimensional approximation of measures in Wasserstein distances: Kuratowski convergence and Golab's Theorem

 \section{Kuratowski convergence and Golab's Theorem}

 In this appendix we give a proof of Lemma \ref{lemma.localized_Kuratowski}.
-We then give a simple proof of the local version of Go\l ab's, Theorem~\ref{theorem.Golab_localversion}. \if{ \begin{lemma} Let $(C_n)_{n \in \mathbb{N}}$ be a sequence of closed sets in $\mathbb{R}^d$, convering to $C$ in the sense of Kuratowski.
-Then, for any $x_0 \in \mathbb{R}^d$, there exists a countable set $I\subset [0,+\infty)$ such that
+We then give a simple proof of the local version of \Golab's, Theorem~\ref{theorem.Golab_localversion}. \if{ \begin{lemma} Let $(C_n)_{n \in \mathbb{N}}$ be a sequence of closed sets in $\RR^d$, convering to $C$ in the sense of Kuratowski.
+Then, for any $x_0 \in \RR^d$, there exists a countable set $I\subset [0,+\infty)$ such that

 \end{lemma} }\fi We use the notation $B_R=\{x: |x|<R\}$ and $\oB_R = \{x:|x|\le R\}$.

 \begin{proof}[Proof of Lemma~\ref{lemma.localized_Kuratowski}] Notice that, up to a translation, it suffices to prove the result for $x_0 = 0$.
 We can also assume that $C\neq\emptyset$, otherwise for any $R>0$, $C_n\cap B_R=\emptyset$ for $n$ large enough and the result holds.
 Defining $R_0=\inf\{R>0: C\cap \oB_R\neq\emptyset\}$, we have that if $R<R_0$, one has $C_n\cap \oB_{R}=\emptyset$ for $n$ large enough and the Hausdorff limit is empty, as expected.